Sauna Buying Guide

 Common considerations include:

-• 110-120V systems – Often used for smaller infrared saunas
+• 110-120V systems – Often used for smaller infrared saunas and plug-in models

-• Dedicated electrical circuits
+• Dedicated electrical circuits – Required for safe and reliable operation

-• Proximity to an electrical panel
+• Proximity to an electrical panel – May impact installation complexity and cost

 Professional installation by a licensed electrician is strongly recommended, particularly for higher-voltage systems.